-Starting a Tampa Business Part 3: Small Business Advertising
+Starting a Small Business: Small Business Advertising

 Unfortunately, nearly half of startups across the country close their doors after five years.
 Some of these businesses are just sold to or acquired by another business, but many others shut down because of a lack of profits.

 There are certainly many factors that lead to a business’ downfall, but one thing is for certain: the business wasn’t able to sell its products.